 by Durba Mitra

-About Durba Mitra
+about Durba Mitra

 Durba Mitra (she/her) is Assistant Professor of Studies of Women, Gender, and Sexuality and the Carol K. Pforzheimer Assistant Professor at the Radcliffe Institute at Harvard University.
 She is the author of Indian Sex Life: Sexuality and the Colonial Origins of Modern Social Thought.